muelea/buddi/README.md

 ...
 [Flickr Fits](#flickr-fits), we create SMPL-X fits for [FlickrCI3D](https://ci3d.imar.ro) via an optimization method that takes ground-truth contact annotations between two people into account.

 ## NEWS!!
+:boom: Demo code available to run the optimization with BUDDI on your own images :boom:
+:boom: Improved installation scripts (with ViTPose and BEV included) :boom:
-:boom: We have a new version of BUDDI with BEV conditioning :boom:
+We have a new version of BUDDI with BEV conditioning

 ## Release status